docker/docs/datacenter/dtr/2.1/guides/user-management/index.md

 ---
+description: Learn about the permission levels available on Docker Trusted Registry.
+keywords: docker, registry, security, permissions, users
 title: Authentication and authorization
-description: Learn about the permission levels available on Docker Trusted Registry.
-keywords:
-- docker, registry, security, permissions, users
 ---

 With DTR you get to control which users have access to your image repositories.